 In his home studio in Shoreline, perched high above Puget Sound, he painted historic scenes in a realistic style, using his extensive knowledge of Native American culture.
 "I don't really think of them as fine art," said Holm.
 "They are pictures of times, or incidents that I can imagine, based on a lot of study of the culture" (Interview).

-He may not consider it fine art, but others do.
+He may not have considered it fine art, but others do.
 In 2000, a lavish book of his paintings titled Sun Dogs & Eagle Down: The Indian Paintings of Bill Holm was published by the University of Washington Press.
-Author Steven C. Brown wrote that Holm's paintings are "born not of a romanticized retrospection, but rather of a profound respect for the individuals, the cultures, the historical situations, and the realities of those times" (Sun Dogs, p.
-8).
-Holm sells his paintings directly through commission or through the Stonington Gallery in Seattle's Pioneer Square.
-As for his masks and other carvings, he chooses not to sell those commercially.
+Author Steven C. Brown wrote that Holm's paintings are "born not of a romanticized retrospection, but rather of a profound respect for the individuals, the cultures, the historical situations, and the realities of those times" (Sun Dogs, 8).
+Holm sold his paintings directly through commission or through the Stonington Gallery in Seattle's Pioneer Square.
+As for his masks and other carvings, he chose not to sell those commercially.